To Stay or Not to Stay in the Pre-train Basin: Insights on Ensembling in Transfer Learning: Experimental setup

+{\bf SSE and StarSSE.} The first network in SSE or StarSSE is always trained in the same manner as an individual fine-tuned network described in the previous paragraph with the optimal number of fine-tuning epochs and maximum learning rate.
+We denote these optimal hyperparameter values for each task as $\times 1$.
+For training all the following networks, we use the same learning schedule, for which we vary the number of epochs and maximum learning rate in a cycle.
+We consider different hyperparameter intervals for different tasks to cover all types of method behavior and denote the values relatively to the optimal ones for individual model fine-tuning (for example, $\times0.5$ or $\times2$).

-All ensemble accuracy values presented in the plots are averaged over several runs, so mean and standard deviation are shown.
+{\bf Aggregating results.} All ensemble accuracy values presented in the plots are averaged over several runs, so mean and standard deviation are shown.
 For Local and Global DEs, we average over at least $5$ runs (we fine-tune $5$ networks from each pre-trained checkpoint and average over different pre-trainings and fine-tuning random seeds).
-For SSE and FGE, we average over two runs, each from a different pre-trained checkpoint.
+For SSE and StarSSE, we average over two runs, each from a different pre-trained checkpoint.